 - Determine service needs.
-Not all consumers want the same level and type of service when they purchase a product or service.
+Not all customers want the same level and type of service when they purchase a product or service.
 This became evident when a lending company hypothesized that different groups of its customers required distinct levels of service.
 Rockbridge segmented its customers on needs and found that they indeed wanted differing levels of service.
 Some customers required a “hand-holding” relationship (i.e., frequent meetings and constant phone contact) with the service representative.
 Others wanted to be left alone, meaning they would call the service representative only when needed.

 - Assess emerging markets.
-Segmenting an emerging market enables a marketer to define appropriate potential target markets within the broader market and to identify how best to approach these consumers.
+Segmenting an emerging market enables a marketer to define appropriate potential target groups within the broader market and identify how best to approach these consumers.
 To achieve these goals, Rockbridge has segmented emerging markets, including both users and potential users of a category, based on attitudes towards the product or service.
 We commonly find that different attitude segments have unique uses for the product or service along with differing attitudes toward the category.

 - Develop marketing strategies.
 Rockbridge has also segmented markets in the United States based on social and economic variables for a charitable organization.
 The segmentation allowed the organization to construct appropriate marketing strategies for similar areas of the U.S., and the representatives of similar markets were able to share their strategies and ideas for increasing donations.

 A full-scale segmentation effort may involve a series of steps including defining issues in a management workshop, conducting focus groups to identify purchase process themes, crafting a survey to gather information on motivations, needs, attitudes, behaviors, and demographics, and ultimately leading a concluding workshop to map strategic direction.
 An effective segmentation has a number of features: